Tell us about yourself, where are you from?

 Tell us more about House of Ninja, how did you get into this?

 I heard about House of Ninja while I was in New York.
 I used to watch so many videos of Benny Ninja and Javier Ninja.
 I was lucky I got to train with the legendary Benny, Archie, and Javier who are icons of the House of Ninja.
 I later met Lasiandra in Paris who invited me to join the House of the Paris chapter.
-The House of Ninja is one if the oldest house of Vogueing.
-Its history is incredible and is a privilege and a pride to be a part of it.
+The House of Ninja is one if the oldest houses of Vogueing.
+Its history is incredible and it is a privilege and a pride to be a part of it.

 What is your most memorable experience working in Vogueing?

 I have so many!
-One was winning a very famous battle called Vogue Knight in New York, another is to represent the house on stage with choreographic performances.
+One was winning a very famous battle called Vogue Knight in New York; another is to represent the house on stage with choreographic performances.
 It is also always amazing when you are chosen to Vogue for a designer or a commercial that appreciate your Vogueing.
 I remember Vogueing for a video for Vogue US wearing Givenchy by Riccardo Tisci, Place de la Republique in Paris.
 That was Vogueing in Vogue!
 Also recently a video I did with my partner went viral and we became a meme, haha!